 VI.
 Copyrights and Publication Fee

 The manuscript, when published, will become the property of the journal.
-Copyrights of all published materials are owned by the Korean council of EMS physicians and Asian Aassociation of Emergency Medical Services and must not be published elsewhere without written permission.
+Copyrights of all published materials are owned by the Korean Association of EMS Physicians/Asian Association for Emergency Medical Services and must not be published elsewhere without written permission.
 They also follow the Creative Commons Attribution Non-Commercial License available from: http://creativecommons.org/licenses/by-nc/4.0/.

 B. Publication Fee

-There is no author's submission fee or other publication-related fee since all costs of the publication process are underwritten by the Korean council of EMS physicians and Asian Association of Emergency Medical Services.
-Journal of EMS Medicine is an open access journal that does not charge author fees.
+There is no author's submission fee or other publication-related fee since all costs of the publication process are underwritten by the Korean Association of EMS Physicians/Asian Association for Emergency Medical Services.
+JEMSM is an open access journal that does not charge author fees.